Patriotic Atheist American Heritage

 It is no accident that this red A, the icon of the secular movement, evokes the scarlet letter Hester Prynne was required to wear in Nathaniel Hawthorne’s novel.

 Upon hearing his repudiation, Anne Hutchinson did something she had been forbidden to do: she began to teach the men.
 While her teaching had been in private before, here, now, at her trial for heresy, she took off the gloves and came out punching.
 “If you please to give me leave, I shall give you the ground of what I know to be true.”
-Without waiting for permission, Anne continued speaking, explaining her own history, her dissatisfaction with the Church of England, her search for the truth she knew had to exist.
+Without waiting for permission, Anne continued speaking, explaining her own history, her dissatisfaction with the Church of England, and her search for the truth she knew had to exist.

 Governor Winthrop attempted to interrupt her.
 She ignored him and continued.